redwoodjs/redwoodjs-com-archive/docs/security.md

 * Know the payload sent in the hook hasn't been tampered with
 * Ensure that the hook isn't reprocessed or replayed

-For details on how to keep your incoming webhooks secure and how to sign your outgoing webhooks, please see: [Webhooks](/docs/webhooks) section in the RedwoodJS documentation.
+For details on how to keep your incoming webhooks secure and how to sign your outgoing webhooks, please see [Webhooks](/docs/webhooks).